GHS hazard pictograms

 Hazard pictograms form part of the international Globally Harmonized System of Classification and Labelling of Chemicals (GHS).
 Two sets of pictograms are included within the GHS: one for the labelling of containers and for workplace hazard warnings, and a second for use during the transport of dangerous goods.
-Either one or the other is chosen, depending on the target audience, but the two are not used together.
+Either one or the other is chosen, depending on the target audience, but the two are not used together for the same hazard.
 The two sets of pictograms use the same symbols for the same hazards, although certain symbols are not required for transport pictograms.
-Transport pictograms come in wider variety of colors and may contain additional information such as a subcategory number.
+Transport pictograms come in a wider variety of colors and may contain additional information such as a subcategory number.

 Hazard pictograms are one of the key elements for the labelling of containers under the GHS, along with: